ZedDevStuff/BetterTogether/README.md

 dotnet add package BetterTogether
 ```

-For Unity, use this link in the package manager `https://github.com/ZedDevStuff/BetterTogether.git#unity`
+For Unity, use this link in the package manager `https://github.com/ZedDevStuff/BetterTogether.git#unity` or [NugetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) which i recommend solely because you can independently update the packages in case you need to.

 ## Usage